pandemicsyn/llamalake/slides.md

 - A *ver smoll, much wow* python server
 - Seriously, thats it

+#### Ver smoll - server

+~130 lines , including white space and log lines.
+By no means production ready but pretty dang small!

 ## learnings

-- easiest part of the day! not having complex logic in `meltano.cli.run` paid off.
+- easiest part of the day! not having complex logic in `meltano.cli.run` paid off
-- theres mypy protobuf plugin \o/
-- [open-tracing](https://github.com/opentracing-contrib/python-grpc) support looks like its g2g.
+- [open-tracing](https://github.com/opentracing-contrib/python-grpc) support looks like its g2g
 - python grpc has some quirks
   - interceptor's status is confusing.
 Random posts indicating its not implemented as it was spec'd
   - repeated values  (can't assign directly, extend/append)